Introduction

 In 1984, the Software Engineering Institute (SEI) was founded at Carnegie Mellon University as a federally funded, non-profit organization, responding to the need for a software-oriented process improvement technique.
 The purpose of the SEI was to establish protocols and methodologies in the field of software development that would assist the United States to maintain a competitive edge in technological endeavors, especially in the improvement of the practice of software engineering.

 One of the early results of the SEI’s efforts was the development of a “Capability Maturity Model” (CMM), based on the work of Watts Humphrey at IBM.
 This model strives to assist organizations in improving the quality of their software development through implementation of processes that are “mature,” meaning that these processes have a high predictability of results and low risk of encountering unknown variables or situations.
 The model takes an organization through five scales, from Level 1 (Initial) through Level 5 (Optimizing), and measures the operation’s effectiveness at each level based on assessment of certain areas.
+This framework, known as the software capability maturity model, consists of five maturity levels aimed at continual process improvement.

 Capability Maturity Model Benefits